bacontime/blog-mirror/nature/taxonomy.md

 A clade is any group of organisms which share a common ancestor, such that all of the descendants of that common ancestor are included in the group.

 ### Para-phyla

+### Fishes (Vertebrata)

+Fish are not a clade.
+The common ancestor of sharks, tuna, hagfish, and lungfish, is also the ancestor of tetrapods (reptiles, birds, mammals, and amphibians; all typically four-limbed land creatures). *Vertebra* is the name for the clade which includes tetrapods and fish, and its members are called *vertebrates*.

+Thus fish, as usually defined, is the group consisting of *non-tetrapod vertebrates*.

+If we want to make fish a clade, we must includes whales, chickens, and the like.

+### Dinos (Dinosauria)

 Fishes (Vertebrata)
 : Fish are not a clade.
 The common ancestor of sharks, tuna, hagfish, and lungfish, is also the ancestor of tetrapods (reptiles, birds, mammals, and amphibians; all typically four-limbed land creatures). *Vertebra* is the name for the clade which includes tetrapods and fish, and its members are called *vertebrates*.